Meeting MFT security, reliability and compliance requirements with JSCAPE

 Comprehensive visibility

 As file transfer requests come in, that load balancer will distribute the workload across the cluster.
-In doing so, the load balancer significantly reduces the workload of each individual JSCAPE MFT instance and prevents it from reaching maximum capacity.
+In doing so, the load balancer significantly reduces the workload of each individual JSCAPE instance and prevents it from reaching maximum capacity.
 This ensures every instance maintains a high level of performance.
-JSCAPE MFT already comes with its own load balancer, so you don’t have to purchase a separate product.
+JSCAPE already comes with its own load balancer, so you don’t have to purchase a separate product.

 For more information, read the post: Active-Active vs. Active-Passive High-Availability Clustering